Sortedsinghal/five9-zoho-sync/README.md

 - **97–99% time reduction** is based on comparing the 2-minute automated poll cycle against a realistic 4–8 hour window for a human to manually export Five9 data, clean it, and enter leads into Zoho CRM — a common pattern in teams that haven't automated this.
 - **100% duplicate prevention** is enforced at two layers: application-level email lookup (`GET /crm/v2/Leads/search`) before every write, and Zoho CRM's own dedup rules.
 Both must pass for a record to be created.
 - **100% routing accuracy** comes from language normalization at the point of sync.
 The Five9 CSV value (which can vary in casing or format) is always resolved to exactly `"English"` or `"Spanish"` before hitting Zoho — the Campaigns condition never receives a dirty or ambiguous value.
-- **178 leads** entered the Zoho Campaigns workflow automation with no manual action at any point in the pipeline.
+- **178+ leads (and counting)** have been pushed through the full pipeline — Five9 → Zoho CRM → Zoho Campaigns → personalized email — with no manual action at any point.
+The system runs continuously and picks up new calls every 2 minutes, day and night.

 ---